 College isn’t getting any less expensive, and everyone is looking for a way to lighten the load.
 If you have what it takes, Texas A&M International University Army ROTC can help you take the pain out of financing your college education.
 With your scholarship comes training with ROTC, and some of the most exciting and rewarding experiences possible in college.
-This is in addition to leadership training that is valued the world over.
+This is in addition to leadership training that is valued all over the world.

-Plus, once you’ve graduated, you will become an officer in the United States Army, either as full time as active duty or part time as a member of the Army Reserve or National Guard.
+Plus, once you graduate, you will become an Officer in the United States Army, either as full-time as active duty or part-time as a member of the Army Reserve or National Guard.
 No other scholarship can give you a leadership position in such an internationally recognized organization.

 Army ROTC Scholarships

-Three and Four Year Scholarship: This is a competitive scholarship awarded to incoming and current freshmen who meet the above qualifications, as well as having good high school grades (approx. 3.5 GPA on 4.0 scale) and have taken the SAT or ACT (must have a minimum 920 SAT or composite 19 ACT).
+Three and Four Year Scholarship: This is a competitive scholarship awarded to incoming and current freshmen who meet the above qualifications, as well as having good high school grades (approx. 3.5 GPA on 4.0 scale) and have taken the SAT or ACT (must have a minimum 1030 SAT or 22 ACT composite score).
 This test can be taken no later than November of the academic year you apply.

-Two Year Scholarship: Are you a sophomore who has just heard about ROTC and is interested in getting in on the action?
-Or are you a veteran who is interested in returning to the force as an officer?
+Two Year Scholarship: Are you a sophomore who has just heard about ROTC and is interested in getting-in on the action?
+Or are you a veteran who is interested in returning to the force as an Officer?
 The Two Year Scholarship is for you.
-You are eligible if you are going to be a junior with two full years remaining at UCLA and have at least a 2.5 GPA on a 4.0 scale in your previous college work.
-As a sophomore, you would attend the Leader's Training Course (LTC), a five-week program at Ft.
+You are eligible if you are going to be a junior with two full years remaining at TAMIU and have at least a 2.5 GPA on a 4.0 scale in your previous college work.
+As a sophomore, you will attend the Cadet Initial Entry Training, a five-week program at Ft.
 Knox, KY in the summer between your sophomore and junior years.
-The purpose of the Leader's Training Course is to provide instruction in the basic leadership and technical skills that will prepare you for your junior and senior years of ROTC.
+The purpose of the Cadet Initial Entry Training is to provide instruction in the basic leadership and technical skills that will prepare you for your junior and senior years of ROTC.
 As a veteran, your previous Army service qualifies you to enter without the first two years.

 Texas National Guard Tuition Assistance

 Separate from the ROTC program, the Texas National Guard, you may be able to receive up to 100 percent of tuition assistance.
-To join the National Guard, you will have to attend Basic Training, and serve with an Army National Guard unit for one weekend a month and two weeks in the summer while going to school.
-Naturally, you get paid for attending this training as well.
+To join the National Guard, you will have to attend Basic Training, and serve with an Army National Guard unit for one weekend, a month and two weeks in the summer while going to school.
+This is a paid training.